-- The financial statements of the parent company Duett Software Group AS (the Company), which comprise the balance sheet as at 31 December 2021, the income statement and cash flow statement for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and - The consolidated financial statements of Duett Software Group AS and its subsidiaries (the Group), which comprise the consolidated statement of financial position as at 31 December 2021, the consolidated statement of profit and loss, consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+- the financial statements of the parent company Duett Software Group AS (the Company), which comprise the "Balanse" as at 31 December 2022, "Resultatregnskap" and "Kontantstrømoppstilling" for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and - the consolidated financial statements of Duett Software Group AS and its subsidiaries (the Group), which comprise the consolidated statement of financial position sheet as at 31 December 2022, the consolidated statement of profit and loss, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion:
+In our opinion

-- the financial statements comply with applicable statutory requirements, - the financial statements give a true and fair view of the financial position of the Company as at 31 December 2021, and its financial performance and its cash flows for the year then ended in accordance with the Norwegian Accounting Act and accounting standards and practices generally accepted in Norway, and - the financial statements give a true and fair view of the financial position of the Group as at 31 December 2021, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the EU.
+- the financial statements comply with applicable statutory requirements, - the financial statements give a true and fair view of the financial position of the Company as at 31 December 2022, and its financial performance and its cash flows for the year then ended in accordance with Norwegian Accounting Act and accounting standards and practices generally accepted in Norway, and - the consolidated financial statements give a true and fair view of the financial position of the Group as at 31 December 2022, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the EU.